Mills County, Texas: Significant structures

 Mills County's first courthouse, officially recognized on June 25, 1890, was built by John Cormack of Lampasas and paid by bonds amounting to $27,500.
 On May 5, 1912, the courthouse burned, allegedly by arson.
 After the fire, a controversy erupted over whether the replacement courthouse should be built in Goldthwaite or Mullin, some arguing that Mullin was closer to the center of the county and should be named the new county seat.
 The Texas Land Commissioner located the center of the county, closer to Goldthwaite, and marked it with a bronze marker designated "Center Point."
 Goldthwaite would remain the county seat.
-Later that year, the county hired Henry T. Phelps to design and specify a new courthouse, and construction was completed by Gordon-Jones Construction Company on November 17, 1913, at a cost of around $69,000.
+Later that year, the county hired Henry T. Phelps to design and specify a new courthouse, and construction was completed by the Gordon-Jones Construction Company on November 17, 1913, at a cost of around $69,000.
+The classical revival courthouse was recently renovated through a grant from the Texas Historic Courthouse Preservation Program.
 In 1915 during Jim Crow, a Confederate Memorial Monument was placed on the courthouse grounds in Goldthwaite, funded by public donations, the civic organization Self Culture Club, Jeff Davis Camp 117, and the United Confederate Veterans.

-Court records reveal that the first jail in Mills County, an eight-foot square building called the "Goldthwaite Calaboose," was ordered to be built in 1887 at a cost of $15.00.
-The same year, a larger jail that still stands was built at a cost of $8,850.
-It received a Recorded Texas Historic Landmark designation in 1965 and has been on the National Register of Historic Places since 1979.
+Called the "Goldthwaite Calaboose," the first jail in Mills County was ordered to be built in 1887 at a cost of $15.00.
+It was an eight-foot square building made of 2" x 12" lumber that was located on the south side of the courthouse square.
+On October 12, 1887, county judge J.B.
+Head began to take bids for building a new jail.
+The limestone jail that still stands was built by Green and Nichols of Lampasas at a cost of $8,850; it was completed in April 1888, six months and nine days following ground breaking.
+J.B.
+Dumas, the designer, specified that the upper floor contain prisoner cells and the bottom floor accommodate sheriff's offices.
+Diebold Safe and Lock Company made the cells and ironwork.
+It served as the county jail until the 1950s and was in use until 1977.
+In 1965, it received a Recorded Texas Historic Landmark designation and was added to the National Register of Historic Places in 1979.